Who is eligible for a scholarship?

 Can I get a scholarship beyond the first year?

 Yes, you may apply at the end of each year for the upcoming year.
 Applications are due to the New Haven Scholarship Fund by June 15th.
-(Details are on the "REAPPLY FOR SUBSEQUENT YEARS" page of this website)
+(Details are on the "HOW TO REAPPLY" page of this website)

 When are awards given?

 Awards for the first year of college are given at an awards ceremony in June.
 Students MUST BE PRESENT to receive the award.
-Awards beyond the first year are dealt with separately over the summer.
+Awards beyond the first year are given over the summer.

 How much are the scholarships?